Disordered Gibbs measures and Gaussian conditioning

-For later use we also relate the ground state energy and its derivative for the mixtures $\xim$ to those of the mixture $\xi$ and to make explicit the dependence on $\xi$, below we use the notations $\Es(\xi,q)$ and $\Rs(\xi,q)$. \begin{lem} Assuming \eqref{eq:kRSB}, we have that
+For later use we also relate the ground state energy and its derivative for the mixtures $\xim$ (see \eqref{eq:xim}) to those of the mixture $\xi$ and to make explicit the dependence on $\xi$, below we use the notations $\Es(\xi,q)$ and $\Rs(\xi,q)$. \begin{lem} Assuming \eqref{eq:kRSB}, we have that

 \end{lem} \begin{proof} While the lemma can be proved using the Parisi formula, we instead use the \abbr{TAP} representation of \cite[Theorem 5]{FElandscape} (which by \cite[Theorem 10]{FElandscape} applies to overlaps in $\mathcal{S}_{P,\xi,\beta}$).
-Specifically, denote by $F(\xi)$ the limiting free energy of the spherical model with mixture $\xi$ at inverse-temperature $\beta$ and define the operators
+Specifically, denote by $F(\xi)$ the limiting free energy of the spherical model with mixture $\xi$ at inverse-temperature $\beta$ and, recalling the definition \eqref{eq:xiq} of $\bar\xi_q(t)$, define the operators